RinaldoM/parkshark/README.md

       - comments:
         - Questions Tim:
           - Can a contact person have multiple parking lots?
+            - No one to many relationship
           - which fields are (not) allowed to be null?
+            - not required:
+              - category
+              - address of contact person
     - estimation: 8
     - test:
       -